Thursday, September 30, 2010

 Poisons the blood."

-Sense dominated reason and bid me taste.
+Sense dominates reason and bid me taste.

 Ah, perpetual bliss!